sahil1710/FX-Currency-converter-chart_analayzer/README.md

     ## About The Project

--   With the means of the acquired data, our team has designed a user friendly web-based application to analyse foreign exchange rates.
+-   With the means of the acquired data, I Have designed a user friendly web-based application to analyse foreign exchange rates.
-    -Our project displays a graph depicting currency exchange rates for the specified time periods, ranging daily, weekly, monthly, quarterly, and annually, based on the currencies the user has selected.
+    -Project displays a graph depicting currency exchange rates for the specified time periods, ranging daily, weekly, monthly, quarterly, and annually, based on the currencies the user has selected.